ds-wizard/guide/docs/about/introduction/knowledge-model.rst

 The input field differs based on the value type (simple input for string, date picker for date, etc.).
 Some of these have a check whether the entered value is valid (such as valid email or URL) and displays a warning if not.

+Value Question also can have validations.
+Validations differ based on the value type.
+For example, we can set a minimum and maximum value for a number, or a minimum and maximum length for a string.
+For text based types (text, email, URL), we can set also use a regular expression to create validations.

 .. _integration-question: